vwkd/code-system/src/languages/rust/trait/Drop.md

 ?? specify what happens when owning variable goes out of scope

-included in prelude, automatically in scope
+- automatically imported because included in prelude